Shahid Kapoor: Off-screen work

 In addition to acting in films, Kapoor performs on stage and hosts award ceremonies.
 In 2006, he participated in a world tour, entitled RockStars, in which he performed alongside Kareena Kapoor, John Abraham, Salman Khan and three other celebrities.
 From 2010–12, Kapoor has co-hosted three Screen Awards ceremonies with Shah Rukh Khan, and from 2012–14 he co-hosted three International Indian Film Academy Awards with either Khan or Farhan Akhtar.

-Kapoor practices vegetarianism, and credits the author Brian Hines' book Life is Fair for influencing this lifestyle choice.
 He also supports charitable organisations for various causes.
 In 2010, he took part in a charity event named Superstars Ka Jalwa, which helped generate money for the employees of the Cine and Television Artists Association (CINTAA).
 Also that year, he lent his support to the NGO Swayamsiddh, which helps children with special needs.
 The following year, he adopted three villages in support of NDTV's Greenathon, an initiative to support environmental consciousness and improve electricity supplies to rural areas.
 In 2012, Kapoor helped revive the Victory Arts Foundation NGO, founded by Shiamak Davar, which helps underprivileged children through dance therapy programs.
 Also that year, he appeared alongside other Bollywood celebrities in Because My World Is Not The Same, a short film by Zoya Akhtar, to generate awareness on breast cancer.
 He supports the People for the Ethical Treatment of Animals organisation through advertisement campaigns.
+In 2023, Kapoor performed in Doha for the "Entertainer No. 1" tour, alongside Varun Dhawan, Tiger Shroff, Kiara Advani, Rakul Preet Singh, Jacqueline Fernandez and Ash King.